 Friday Club is starting back in term 2, 2021

 Our Holiday Club is for children in Kindergarten - Year 6.
 It runs during the second week of the July school holidays each year.
 The children enjoy 4 mornings of drama, games, cooking, craft activities and more.
 Kids love learning about Jesus at our Holiday Club.

 Our Holiday Club in 2021 has been cancelled due to the recent lockdown

 Kelly Aston leads our kids ministry teams.
 She'd love to meet you and help you and your children find a place in our church family.

 We’re committed to making sure that all our ministry leaders and volunteers are appropriately screened and trained.
 Not only is this the right thing to do.
 It's important because we serve the God who cares for and protects the vulnerable - and he calls on us to do the same.
 As well as the Working With Children Check our leaders also do the Presbyterian Church’s Breaking The Silence training every three years with regular refreshers in between.

 you ever want to talk to someone about abuse in the Presbyterian Church you can

-speak to Matthew or Bern, or you can contact Jon Flood at the Conduct Protocol Unit on
+speak to one of our Ministers, or you can contact Jon Flood at the Conduct Protocol Unit on